Brownfield Redevelopment Program

 You can see a map of all of the City’s brownfield projects, and get information on the projects, including the amount of private investment, job creation, and in most instances, download the brownfield plans for each project.

-The brownfield redevelopment program is a partnership that involves the Brownfield Redevelopment Authority, the Michigan Economic Development Corporation (MEDC) and the Michigan Department of Environment, Great Lakes and Energy (EGLE).
+The brownfield redevelopment program is a partnership that involves the Brownfield Redevelopment Authority (BRA), the Michigan Economic Development Corporation (MEDC), the Michigan Department of Environment, Great Lakes and Energy (EGLE), and the Michigan State Housing Development Authority (MSHDA).
 We help coordinate projects with our partners.

 Apply